-8.1 Remuneration & Nomination Committee ("R&N")
+8.1 Remuneration & Nomination Committee (R&N)

-Given there was no establishment of a Remuneration and Nomination Committee due to size of the Board, the Chairman will undertake the conduct of the performance review.
+Given there is no established Remuneration and Nomination Committee due to size of the Board, an independent Non-Executive Director will undertake the conduct of the performance review.
 An independent advisor may be engaged if necessary.